 Allergies to the yarrow or to its closely related plant species should be discussed with your healthcare professional before drinking yarrow tea(source).

 Crafting A Yarrow Tea Blend

 Yarrow tea is not the most inviting herbal infusion around.
 As discussed in the flavor profile of yarrow tea it’s quite bitter and it can be very off-putting if you’re not expecting the level of bitterness that this flower herbal tea brings.

 One option to cut through the bitterness is to add a sweetener to the tea but you are then putting calories into your drink and it’s not always the best solution for everyone.

 So another option is to craft some yarrow tea blends that will help balance out the bitterness of the yarrow tea while introducing new and interesting flavors into your infusion.
-Here area few of the best yarrow tea blends that I think help make yarrow tea taste better.
+Here are a few of the best yarrow blends that I think help make yarrow tea taste better.

 A Quick Yarrow and Ginger Tea Recipe